 Further financial issues can arise if one spouse enters marriage with significant debt while the other is relatively debt-free.
 The spouse who brought minimal debt to the marriage may experience resentment, particularly if they view their partner as financially irresponsible — or if they earn the bulk of the household income.
 These previously debt-free spouses may feel trapped due to the inherent difficulties of escaping their partner’s student loan debt.

 Whether or not student loan debt has played a role in your marital problems, you owe it to yourself to work with an attorney who can guide you towards the most financially prudent divorce resolution possible.
-Contact the Brown Law Offices to learn more about debt and asset division in divorce.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. to learn more about debt and asset division in divorce.